rancher/docs/content/rke/v0.1.x/en/installation/certs/_index.md

 ## Generating Certificate Signing Requests (CSRs) and Keys

 If you want to create and sign the certificates by a real Certificate Authority (CA), you can use RKE to generate a set of Certificate Signing Requests (CSRs) and keys.
-Using the `rke cert generate-csr` command, you will be able to generate the CRSs and keys.
+Using the `rke cert generate-csr` command, you can generate the CSRs and keys.

 1. Set up your `cluster.yml` with the [node information]({{< baseurl >}}/rke/v0.1.x/en/config-options/nodes/).

 2. Run `rke cert generate-csr` to generate certificates for the node(s) in the `cluster.yml`.
 By default, the CSRs and keys will be saved in `./cluster_certs`.
-To have them saved in a different directory, use `--cert-dir`.
+To have them saved in a different directory, use `--cert-dir` to define what directory to have them saved in.

     ```
     $ rke cert generate-csr